NathanHM/maedras-vault/content/Sessions/Session 17 18.md

     - [[Lord High Priest Ferox Thal|Lord High Priest Ferox]] and [[Kaedric Thal]] are apparently identical brothers; [[Kaedric Thal|Kaedric]] has a lost son
     - The mystery potions have unpredictable effects
     - The cult plans to assassinate [[Lord Regent Titus|Lord Titus]] at [[The Peace Summit]]
-    - [[Halric Dain]] is a shadow power in Alithi and hopes to see the people collapse
+    - [[Halric Dain]] is a cult member and shadow power in Alithi and hopes to see the people collapse
     - [[Rellis Torne]] is fuelling the conflict on the road with her mercenaries in a hope to become famous
     - [[Merinth Tharrows|The Man]] is a real but unknown force
     - The priest does not know [[Lord Farquad]]